JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Bottled water, granola bars, fresh fruit, and other snacks and refreshments are more expensive on property than most convenience stores.
 To save money, we usually order these items from [GardenGrocer.com](https://www.gardengrocer.com/) and have them delivered to our resort.
 Using the in room refrigerator we have a constant supply of cold water, fruit, and snacks.
 This small trick saves us time and money every year.

+### Don't rent a car

+If you plan on staying on property, and are spending your entire trip at Disney, then there is no reason to rent a car.
+As noted above, the transportation provided by Disney to its resort guests is quite extensive, and we have never had a problem getting around without a car.

+If you are traveling to other Orlando area theme parks or attractions, then Orlando does have some of the cheapest rental rates in the country.

 ### Quick Service to the Airport

 Since we usually try to get an afternoon flight home, allowing us a breakfast or brunch in the park prior to returning home, we like to have our final Disney meal at the airport.
 It may be debatable if this is a money saving tip, however, we tend to save a quick service meal credit from our dining plan and make our final order at the resort's quick service counter prior to boarding the bus.
 They will gladly pack up the meals to go, with plates and cutlery, bagged up and ready for your trip home.